Local charity working to end poverty in South Carolina

 CHARLESTON, S.C.
 (WCBD) – Economic stability is the goal of The Sisters of Charity Foundation.
-The foundation has been conducting research over the years to get a perspective on what’s needed.
+The foundation has been conducting research over the years to get a better perspective on what’s needed in the Lowcountry.

 Dr. Melinda Merrell at the University of South Carolina, who helped conduct the research says, “I think we truly needed a statewide perspective on the issue of poverty and not one that just counted the number of people who sort of quote on quote need our help.”